Patient Rights and Responsibilities: City of Hope Los Angeles- and Orange County-Area Locations

 - Know the name of the doctor who has primary responsibility for coordinating your care and the names and professional relationships of other doctors and caregivers who will see you.

 - Make decisions regarding medical care and receive as much information about any proposed treatment or procedure as you may need in order to give informed consent or to refuse a course of treatment.
-Except in emergencies, this information shall include a description of the procedure or treatment, the medically significant risks involved, other courses of treatment or nontreatment and the risks involved in each, and the name of the person who will carry out the procedure or treatment.
+Except in emergencies, this information shall include a description of the procedure or treatment, the medically significant risks involved, other courses of treatment or nontreatment and the risks involved in each and the name of the person who will carry out the procedure or treatment.

 - Be advised if the hospital/personal doctor proposes a clinical study affecting your care or treatment.
 You have the right to refuse to participate in such research projects.

-Provisions of Information
+Provision of Information

 You have the right to: